Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Performance Analysis of DSCS I

 \subsection{Limitations of DSCS I}

-We discuss a few limitations of DSCS I compared to DPDP I~\cite{Erway_CCS} (specifically) as both of them handle \textit{dynamic} data, offer \textit{public verifiability} and are secure in the \textit{standard model} (DPDP I is briefly discussed in Appendix~\ref{dpdpI}).
-We state the limitations of DSCS I compared to DPDP I as follows.
+We discuss a few limitations of DSCS I compared to DPDP I~\cite{Erway_TISSEC} (specifically) as both of them handle \textit{dynamic} data, offer \textit{public verifiability} and are secure in the \textit{standard model}.

-\begin{enumerate} \item The size of the public key is $O(m+n)$ in DSCS I. On the other hand, the size of the public key in the DPDP I scheme is constant.
+\begin{enumerate} \item The size of the public key in DSCS I is $O(m+n)$, whereas that in DPDP I is constant.